A Scaling Law to Predict the Finite-Length Performance of Spatially-Coupled LDPC Codes: Covariance Evolution

 \subsection{Process covariance at two time instants}

 \LABSEC{CovTime}

 As we mentioned before, unlike for the uncoupled $(l,r)$-regular LDPC code ensemble, the error probability of the coupled ensemble is not determined by the behavior of the decoder at a particular ``critical'' point in time.
 As illustrated in Fig. \FIG{FigDE}, the decoder remains in a critical state during a period of time of duration $\Theta(L)$.
-Therefore, the error probability in the coupled case is given by the cumulative probability that the $r_1(\tau)$ process hits zero at some point during the decoding process.
-Recall that for the purpose of this paper we ignore errors which may happen in either the initial or the final phase, since they are very rare and for our purpose the steady state phase is essentially the whole time except for some short period at the beginning and at the end.
+Therefore, the error probability in the coupled case is given by the cumulative probability that the $r_1(\tau)$ process hits zero at some point during the critical phase.
+Recall that for the purpose of this paper we ignore errors which may happen in either the initial or the final phase, since they are very rare.

 To compute the error probability during the steady state phase, we have to take into account the covariance of the $r_1(\tau)$ process over time:

 where $\tau$ and $\zeta$ are two distinct time instances.
 The expectation is defined over the joint probability distribution of the DD at times $\tau$ and $\zeta$, and we denote the corresponding p.d.f. by $p_{\G(\zeta),\G(\tau)}(g(\zeta),g(\tau))$.
 The quantity $\phi_{1}(\zeta,\tau)$ can in principle be computed analytically by a procedure similar to covariance evolution.
 However, while the number of coupled equations in the covariance evolution system in \EQ{deltaderiv} is $(D\times (r+1))^2$, the number of coupled equations in the system that we would need to solve to be able to compute $\phi_{1}(\zeta,\tau)$ analytically is at least $(D\times (r+1))^4$ since we have to consider a minimum of two consecutive PD iterations.
 This approach is complex and computationally challenging.